Arthri/publish-dotnet/README.md

 Parameters available on all or most workflows provided by the repository.

 ### Machine
-The workflows, by default, run on Ubuntu (22.04 as of writing).
+The workflows, by default, run on Ubuntu 24.04 (as of April 09, 2025).
 The machine that the workflows run on can be changed by using the `runs-on` input parameter.

 ### Specify Project
 The workflows, by default, builds the singular solution or project at the root of the repository.
 If there are multiple solutions and/or projects at the root of the repository, a solution or a project must be specified explicitly using the `project-path` input parameter.